scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 # Tx Builder

-Tx Builder is a tool for developing the offchain part of an Ergo DApp.
+Tx Builder is a tool for developing the offchain part of an Ergo dApp.
 It allows one to specify the offchain component of any Ergo application protocol in Json and build a transaction to participate in the protocol.
 It is to be used in conjunction with KioskWallet.
 However, it can also be used as a stand-alone library for a different wallet.

 Tx Builder is more verbose than, for example, Scala.
 As an example the Scala code `c = a + b` must be written in Tx Builder as
 `{"name":"c", "first":"a", "op":"Add", "second":"b"}`.
-In the long-term, it may be better to develop a higher-level language on top of Tx Builder that is less verbose.

 #### Protocol

-The highest level of abstraction in Tx Builder is a `Protocol`, which is a specification of the data-inputs, inputs and outputs of the transaction to be created.
+The highest level of abstraction in Tx Builder is a [`Protocol`](model/package.scala#L10-L20), which is a specification of the data-inputs, inputs and outputs of the transaction to be created.
 A `Protocol` is made up of the following items:
 - Constants